Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: ML-based EnCMF

-In Algorithm~\ref{algorithm:meta_training}, using the forecast ensemble, $\mathcal{D}=\{(\vy_k^{f(1)}, \vq_k^{f(1)}), \dots, (\vy_k^{f(N)}, \vq_k^{f(N)})\}$, we first generate the augmented dataset (Eq.~(\ref{eq:augdata})), which is used to compute the reduced-variance estimators of the MSE metric as expressed in Eqs.~(\ref{eq:MC_reduced_variance},~\ref{eq:model_slection_metric_ann}).
-Then, to solve the MSE minimizing problem described in Eq.~(\ref{eq:optimization_problem}), this algorithm uses the mini-batch version of the stochastic gradient descent method, which is a widely used approach for ANN training \cite{kingma2014adam}.
-We include a call-back procedure into the training process to select the hyper-parameters with the best performance \cite{Goodfellow2016a}.
+Given the forecast ensembles $\{\vq_k^{f(i)}\}_\itn$, $\{\vy_k^{f(i)}\}_\itn$, we estimate the Kalman gain, using Eq.~(\ref{eq:kalman_simple_form}) (Eq.~(\ref{eq:kalman_general_form})) for linear (nonlinear) observational maps, accordingly.
+We then approximate the map $\phi_{\rvQ_k^f}$ as stated in Eq.~(\ref{eq:cm_approximation}).
+The training pseudocode is presented in Algorithm~\ref{algorithm:meta_training}.
+Using the forecast ensemble, $\mathcal{D}=\{\bigl(\vy_k^{f(i)},\; \vq_k^{f(i)}\bigr)\}_\itn$, we first generate the augmented dataset (Eq.~(\ref{eq:augdata})), which is used to compute the reduced-variance estimators of the MSE metric as expressed in Eqs.~(\ref{eq:MC_reduced_variance},~\ref{eq:validation_metric}).
+Then, to solve the MSE minimizing problem described in Eq.~(\ref{eq:optimization_problem}), this algorithm uses the mini-batch version of the stochastic gradient descent method, a widely accepted approach for ANN training~\cite{kingma2014adam}.
+We include a call-back procedure into the training process to select the hyper-parameters with the best performance~\cite{Goodfellow2016a}.
 Finally, the model selection procedure (explained in Sec.~\ref{sec:cross_validation}) is performed.
+Algorithms ~\ref{algorithm:meta_MLEnCMF} and~\ref{algorithm:meta_training}, together, summarize our ML-EnCMF implementation.